 Our pound is designed for cats and dogs only.
 All other pets without a home, should be taken to the Orange RSPCA in William Street.

 The four drop-off kennels at the entrance to the pound are for the city’s stray dogs only.
 The kennels are secure, so once a dog is put in the kennel and the door is closed, it cannot be accessed by the public.
 Please call the pound as soon as you leave a dog in the kennel so staff can arrange to move the dog inside as soon as possible.
-It’s also helpful to staff if you can tell them where you found the dog so reuniting it with its owner may be made easier.
+It’s also helpful to staff if you can tell them where you found the dog.
+This information will make it easier to reuniting it with its owner.

 If your pet is microchipped and is missing from your home, it’s best to update the NSW Pet Registry and list your pet as missing.
-If your pet makes its way to the Orange pound, and its microchip details are up to date, it will be scanned as soon as it enters the pound and you will be called.
+If your pet makes its way to the Orange pound, it will be scanned as soon as it enters the pound.
+If its microchip details are up to date, you will be called.

 If your pet is not microchipped, check our Reuniting Orange’s Pets Facebook page.
-All found pets are posted on this page.
+Photos of all found pets are posted on this page.

 Cats and dogs, unable to be reunited with their owners and are suitable for re-homing are offered to a range of animal rescue organisations.
 If you are interested in adopting a pet it’s best you contact a local rescue group.
 In the coming months the pound will begin adopting out pets direct from the facility.
 Those pets will be advertised on our website and our Reuniting Orange Pet’s Facebook page.